-CAM5.4 and CAM5.5 were tuned in the development process in atmosphere only simulations to achieve the best possible simulations in those configurations.
-However, in coupled mode CAM5.4 and CAM5.5 were only tuned at this point to achieve: 1) a TOA radiation imbalance of < |0.1| W/m2, and 2) a stable (non-drifting) pre-industrial climate.
-Of the tuning parameters cover.
-Implications of these tuning parameter decisions will be discussed in section 4.

-10 that are shared between CAM5.4 and CAM5.5, the two configurations only differ in their value of D{cs} .
+CAM5.4 and CAM5.5 were tuned in the development process in atmosphere-only simulations to achieve the best possible simulations in those configurations.
+However, in coupled mode, CAM5.4 and CAM5.5 were only tuned at this point to achieve (1) a TOA radiation imbalance of $< |0.1| \, \mathrm{W \, m^{-2}}$, and (2) a stable (non-drifting) pre-industrial climate.
+Of the tuning parameters that are shared between CAM5.4 and CAM5.5, the two configurations only differ in their value of $D{\rm cs}$.
 CAM5.4 has a value of 250 μ m while CAM5.5 has a value of 160 μ m.
 For the sake of computational resources, a more comprehensive tuning will occur once the new component models have been integrated into CESM2 and is prepared for CMIP6 simulations.

-2.2 COMPONENT MODELS
+2.2 Component models

 The other component models used in this study are the same between the different configurations of atmosphere models used.
-15 The Community Land Model (CLM; Lawrence et al. (2011); Oleson and Coauthors (2010)) version 4 is used to represent terrestrial ecosystems in the climate system.
-The sea ice component utilizes version 4 of the Los Alamos National Laboratory (LANL) Community Ice Code (CICE4; Hunke and Lipscomb (2008)), while the ocean component uses the LANL Parallel Ocean Program, version 2 (POP; Smith and Coauthors (2010)).
+The Community Land Model (CLM; Lawrence et al., 2011; Oleson et al., 2010) version 4 is used to represent terrestrial ecosystems in the climate system.
+The sea-ice component utilizes version 4 of the Los Alamos National Laboratory (LANL) Community Ice Code (CICE4; Hunke and Lipscomb, 2008), while the ocean component uses the LANL Parallel Ocean Program version 2 (POP; Smith et al., 2010).